orta/robb.is/_posts/2012-07-10-css-envelopes.md

   <img src="/img/envelope-5.png">
 </div>

-But hold your horses!
+### But, where's the drop?!

 As a small bonus, let's add two wax drops next to the seal to make it look even more awesome.

 We're going to use the `:before` and `:after` pseudo-selectors to avoid adding more tags to our markup.
 This first piece of code defines the common attributes